Understand Oil Analysis Report are critical tools for maintenance professionals responsible for the health and performance of industrial equipment.

 Programs

 Keep your equipment running at peak performance with the CRE Philippines’ Oil Analysis Package.
 Our state-of-the-art laboratory provides accurate and reliable results, helping you identify potential issues and proactively prevent costly downtime and repairs.
-Please choose from our comprehensive range of test packages tailored to your specific needs, and customize your testing program based on your equipment and operating conditions.
+Please choose from our comprehensive range of test packages tailored to your specific needs and customize your testing program based on your equipment and operating conditions.

 Our most popular test package is EngineCheck™ 894, which includes comprehensive condition tests for oil, contamination, and wear and special tests like Double Wear Check and Particle Count results in NAS 1638 & ISO 4406.